martinius96/BME680-STM32/README.md

 ![image](https://github.com/martinius96/BME680-STM32/assets/14253034/dae1febb-091d-4d9e-991d-4de60b503084)
 # Buses, logic
 * LPUART1 and I2C3 is initialized (I don't provide .ioc file, so do your own)
-* Firmware will perform I2C scan
+* Firmware will perform I2C scan and will print all detected addresses on LPUART1
 * will try to init BME680 sensor via address 0x76 and 0x77 for 5 times each
 * then will periodically return informations about temperature, humidity, Gas resistance, Pressure
 ![image](https://github.com/martinius96/BME680-STM32/assets/14253034/b916f6ec-6424-42a6-b62b-265f0d6046f5)